bitnenfer/flappy-boy-asm/README.md

 FlappyBoy
 =========

+UPDATE: I've made this branch which is a port using the `Intelligent Systems` toolchain.
+This allows for debugging and testing using the IS-CGB-DEBUGGER tool.
+For building this branch you'll need access to IS toolchain.

 This is clone of Flappy Bird I made to learn about the Game Boy and how to build a really simple game for it.

 The tools I used are: